weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 Not only is TypeScript a developer-friendly language but it also has static checks to assure code quality and its ecosystem offers a wide range of tooling choices for command-line programs.

-Moreover, as shown above, developing a CLI utility written in TypeScript does not preclude the option of exporting a stand-alone, native binary if we use a tool like `pkg` to bundle our program and dependencies into an application binary.
+Additionally, as shown above, developing a CLI utility written in TypeScript does not preclude the option of exporting a stand-alone, native binary if we use a tool like `pkg` to bundle our program and dependencies into an application binary.

 Do you have any questions, suggestions, or comments?
 Get in touch with the author [via mail](https://aemail.com/Z4YQ)!

 ## About the Author: Friedrich Kurz

 Friedrich has been working for MaibornWolff as a full-time software engineer for 2.5 years.
-In his current project, he's working on AWS cloud infrastructure development for a client's web platform.
-Friedrich considers himself as a technology generalist with a broad range of interests rather than a technology specialist but he's also very interested in functional programming and general methods of writing correct, clean, and maintainable code.
+In his current project, he's helping to build the AWS cloud infrastructure for a client's web platform.
+Friedrich considers himself a technology generalist with a broad range of interests rather than a technology specialist.
+He's, however, also very interested in functional programming and general methods of writing correct, clean, and maintainable code.